Rachel Scott (artist): Painting (1959–1979)

-Weaving (1976–present day)
+Weaving (1976–present)

 Before she started weaving, Scott tore up and dyed white baby clothes, nappies and sheets and to make braided rag rugs.

 In 1976 Scott noticed the stair carpet at her home was wearing out and needed replacing.
 She began weaving from this point and took weekend courses in spinning and tapestry weaving at the Handweavers Studio in Walthamstow.

 Scott’s then-husband found wood from a skip to make her an upright frame loom, which she used to make hand-woven rugs.
 Scott had been inspired by an exhibition of Navajo blankets that she had seen at the Institute of Contemporary Arts, London in May or June 1973.

 She spun the wool for the rugs using a spinning wheel made by her brother.
 It consisted of a long bobbin screwed to a Singer sewing machine base.

 Scott uses undyed fleeces in different colours from British sheep such as Shetlands, Herdwicks, Black Welsh Mountain sheep and Manx Loaghtans.